Safety Stock Calculator & Formula

 Aim for memorable.
 This sounds obvious, but that doesn’t mean it’s easy.
 If it’s mentioned in passing, your audience should be able to easily recall your name at a later date – you want it to go viral.
 Obviously, that’s easier said than done, but there are a few ways you can check your potential name before committing.

 A good one is to casually mention it to a few friends individually, wait a few days and then ask if they remember it.
-If it comes to mind without hesitation, there’s a good chance you’re on the right road.
+If it comes to mind without hesitation, there’s a good chance you’re on the right track.
 If they’re struggling to recall it, head back to the drawing board.

 2. Make it original